GuiCardosoMartins/GuiCardosoMartins/README.md

 ### "Curiosity is more important than knowledge."
 Albert Einstein.

-- 📍 Da Serra - ES
+- 📍 From Serra - ES
 - 🌱 I am currently learning front-end development
 - 🎧 Passionate about Hip Hop / Rap